Call us now:

 The Non-Immigrant O Family Visa

-This type of NON O visa is granted to foreigners who wish to enter Thailand for family reasons (spouse, minor child, elderly parent).
-As a general rule, the applicant must provide information proving that the relationship is stable and that it is attested by official Thai marriage documents, birth certificates, or certificates of parentage.
-The applicant should also submit a copy of the valid Thai ID or passport of the family member named above, and a statement of stable income or proof of stable financial support.
+The applicant should also submit a copy of the valid Thai ID or passport of the family member.
+Additionally, they must provide a statement of stable income or proof of financial support.
 In some cases, the embassy may require an interview to verify the authenticity of the family relationship.

 The Non-Immigrant Retirement Visa